FlowFuse/website/src/blog/2023/03/comparinig-dashboards.md

 ### FlexDash - 2nd place

 As with Dashboard, everything required to define each dashboard is stored within Node-RED.
 This makes redeployment trivial.
-Unfortunately, as the Node-RED instance currently needs to be restarted before FlexDash works, it's just missed out on joint first place.
+Unfortunately, as the Node-RED instance currently needs to be restarted before FlexDash works, it just missed out on joint first place.
 It would be great to see that issue resolved in future versions.
+There is also an [ongoing discussion](https://github.com/node-red/node-red/issues/569) about a way to resolve issue by changing how Node-RED deals with dependencies.

 ### uibuilder - 3rd place